LUCIANO CAGGIANELLO

 However, I am absolutely convinced that the medium, however interesting, pleasant, or aesthetic it may be, represents only a tool to direct a concept.
 What is significant is the thought that becomes the main protagonist, the essence of conceptualism, and it is precisely this different approach, as well as the perception in developing a profound communicative language, that leaves me thinking of it as a strong point, at least in conceptual terms.
 However, in visual terms, the most incisive support derives from the possibility of providing an image or an artifact which also has an aesthetic value and its own ability to present itself in a harmonious, elegant, and possibly innovative way, without becoming an obsession or an indisputable reason for choice.

-One of your most recent projects was exhibited at the Contemporary Art Museum 2020.
+One of your most recent projects was exhibited at the Contemporary Art Museum in 2020.
 Can you tell us more about this project, its concept, and the audience's reactions?

-Each place determines the work or works inserted and contextualized within a specific project, and even that of 2020 coexisted with these assumptions and these frameworks, as well as with a certain "social geography" determined above all by the Covid period and its related implications.In fact, what I presented on the occasion of that exhibition fit precisely into the mood of a very delicate and particular historical and social moment.
-However, even if for many artists, critics, and curators, exhibiting in museums is an absolute sign of success, I believe that the place should not determine or validate a concept, especially if the concept itself is fragile or even non-existent.
-I say this without wanting to belittle museum sites, but only to point out that it is necessary to change a fairly generalized evaluation paradigm and therefore always favor the content rather than the container.
+Each place determines the work or works that are inserted and contextualized within a specific project.
+The exhibition in 2020 also reflected these assumptions and frameworks, as well as a particular “social geography” defined by the Covid period and its implications.
+What I presented on that occasion fit precisely into the atmosphere of a delicate and unique historical and social moment.
+However, even if for many artists, critics, and curators exhibiting in museums is considered an absolute sign of success, I believe that the place should not determine or validate a concept, especially if the concept itself is fragile or non-existent.
+I say this without intending to diminish the importance of museums but simply to point out that it is necessary to change a fairly widespread evaluative paradigm and to prioritize content over the container.

 Your artistic philosophy focuses on the "metaphysics of thought" and intellectual experiments.
 Can you explain what you mean by this and how you apply it in your work?